By: Shauna Murray

 2017 – 708 million people had visited Disneyland.

 2019 – The history of Disneyland continues to this day with the much-anticipated Star Wars: Galaxy’s Edge opening on May 31st.
 The new addition to Disneyland transports you back to “A long time ago, in a galaxy far, far away.”

 2020 – Due to the COVID-19 pandemic, Disneyland closed in March to mitigate any chance of spreading the virus to its patrons.
 In the entire history of Disneyland, the park has closed only a few times since 1955.
 Disneyland closed the day after President John F. Kennedy was shot, and during the terrorist attacks on September 11th.
 As of September 1st, Disneyland is still closed.

 2021 – Disneyland reopened to guests from outside of California for the first time since the pandemic.

-To learn more about the history of Disneyland, as well as other Hollywood stories, book our LA Tours from Anaheim adventure!
+To learn more about the history of Disneyland, as well as other Hollywood stories, book our LA Tours From Anaheim Tour!